Information Management policy

 The Trust is committed to maintaining effective communication with other key agencies and shares information according to these data protection principles, in order to contribute to the best support available for children and their families.

-i) When sharing information about a family it supports, the Trust adheres to the principle that the information is necessary, proportionate, relevant, accurate, timely and secure.
+When invited, Trust staff will attend multi-agency meetings with the family’s knowledge and consent.
+When sharing information about a family it supports, the Trust adheres to the principle that the information is necessary, proportionate, relevant, accurate, timely and secure.
 When professionals unconnected with the family are present, Trust staff should emphasise the sensitive and confidential nature of the information they are sharing.

 The information collected on Trustees is detailed in schedule 3.
 Trustees are made aware at induction that a record is held about them and that they have the right to request access to it, and that the file may be sampled by the Trust for quality purposes.